dnadalini/PULP-TrainLib-Tutorial/Ex02-Fully-Connected-FP16/README.md

 ```
 `Total estimated instructions: (K/2)*M*(2 ld + 1 mac) + M*(1 sum + 1 st) ~= (3/2)*M*K + 2*M`

-## Optimizing the Matrix Multiplication with SIMD

-`Here insert the real code to optimize a matrix multiplication and comment it.
-Also, introduce the concepts of MM and MM_T, which are explained in the journal paper.`

 ## Optimizing a Fully-Connected Layer: Input Gradient Step

 Using the previous insights, the Input Gradient Step described above can be optimized by reducing by up to 40% the clock cycles to execute.
 The implemented functions can be found in [pulp_vector_matrix_fp16.h](./test_linear_fp16/lib/include/pulp_vector_matrix_fp16.h) and [pulp_vector_matrix_fp16.c](./test_linear_fp16/lib/sources/pulp_vector_matrix_fp16.c).
 In the following tests, a Fully-Connected Layer with input feature size of 128, output feature size of 128 and weights of size 128x128 is analyzed.
 To see the effects of this optimization, let's run a test.
 First, `source ../setup.sh`.
 Then: